 Your Company does not have any subsidiary/joint ventures or associatecompany within the meaning of the Companies Act 2013.
-Kapedome Enterprises Limited (formely EsteemFinvetures Limited) is the holding company of Kuantum Papers Limited (KPL) having 57.35% equity shares of KPL.
+Kapedome Enterprises Limited is theholding company having 66.51% equity capital of the company.

-In pursuance of the Companies Act 2013 and in alignment with its vision the Companythrough its CSR initiatives will continue to enhance value creation in the society and inthe community in which it operates through its services conduct and initiatives so asto promote sustained growth for the society and community.
+In pursuance of the Companies Act 2013 and in alignment with itsvision the Company through its CSR initiatives will continue to enhance value creation inthe society and in the community in which it operates through its services conduct andinitiatives so as to promote sustained growth for the society and community.